zabbix/zabbix/templates/cloud/AWS/aws_function_lambda_http/README.md

 ## Tested versions

 This template has been tested on:
-- AWS ELB Application Load Balancer with Target Groups by HTTP
+- AWS Lambda by HTTP

 ## Configuration